 As well as inspiring generations to pursue a career in games (potentially!)
 Twitch is also home to a number of channels which house tutorials, hints and tips, and career advice to those looking to get into games such as DevChatter where aspiring developers can learn to code—or, at least, watch a coder work his wizardry and try to follow along.

 So, has Twitch affected the games industry?

-But it's certainly not all negative.
-Not only has Twitch influenced players, gamers, and celebrities a like it’s helping studios get their games in front of more eyes than ever before, in a shorter time scale, Twitch has created a new community of game lovers and enthusiasts bigger than ever before.
-And most importantly it's inspiring a new generation of game industry workers!
+A big Yes!
+Not only has Twitch influenced players, gamers, and celebrities alike it’s helping studios get their games in front of more eyes than ever before, in a shorter time scale.
+Twitch has created a new community of game lovers and enthusiasts and most importantly it's inspiring a new generation of game industry workers!

 And finally, we can’t talk about Twitch without mentioning some it’s ‘stars’!
-Love ‘em or hate ‘em these influencers have become celebrities in their own right and it doesn’t look like they are disappearing any time soon… apart from Ninja he defected to Mixer earlier this summer! :(
+Love ‘em or hate ‘em these influencers have become celebrities in their own right and it doesn’t look like they are disappearing any time soon.

-Michael Grzesiek (Shroud) is a professional Counter Strike Player for Cloud9.
+Michael Grzesiek (Shroud) is a former professional Counter Strike Player for Cloud9.
 He is one of the most well-known players and most entertaining twitch streamers.
-He usually live streams whenever he is playing, which is almost 50 hours per week.
-Stroud streams competitive tournaments to a casual game of Counter Strike, he averages 25,000 viewers per stream, so you better have a strong internet connection to join!
+He usually live streams whenever he is playing, which is almost 50 hours per week, amounting to a total of 9,880 hours streamed as of July 2021.
+Stroud streams competitive tournaments to a casual game of Counter Strike, he averages 29,000 viewers per stream, so you better have a strong internet connection to join!